replugged-org/replugged/SECURITY.md

 ## Reporting a Vulnerability

+Please create a private [security advisory](https://github.com/replugged-org/replugged/security/advisories/new).
+This will only be visible to us until we release a fix.

-Please privately DM a staff message of our [Discord server](https://discord.gg/replugged) with the details of your issue so we can address it privately.
+If you have issues with the form above, you can also DM a staff member of our [Discord server](https://discord.gg/replugged) with the details of your issue.